Overland Park, Kansas: Economy

 The service sector constitutes most of the local economy.
 Health care, retail trade, professional and technical services, finance and insurance, and information technology are the city's five largest industries.
-Companies with headquarters in the city include Yellow Corporation, Black & Veatch, Ash Grove Cement Company, and Compass Minerals.
+Companies with headquarters in the city include Black & Veatch, Ash Grove Cement Company, and Compass Minerals.
 The city seeks to attract technology companies in particular, such as Netsmart Technologies which relocated its headquarters there in 2011.
 Restaurant chain Applebee's was headquartered in the city from 1993 to 2007.
 It is also home to the Overland Park Xchange building, the 3rd largest office building in the Kansas City Metropolitan Area totalling 735,000 square feet of office space.

 As of 2014, 71.8% of the population over the age of 16 was in the labor force.
 0.1% was in the armed forces, and 71.7% was in the civilian labor force with 68.1% being employed and 3.7% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 53.0% in management, business, science, and arts; 26.2% in sales and office occupations; 11.3% in service occupations; 4.0% in natural resources, construction, and maintenance; 5.5% in production, transportation, and material moving.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, health care, and social assistance (22.5%); professional, scientific, management, administrative, and waste management services (17.4%); and retail trade (10.7%).
 T-Mobile (former Sprint headquarters) is the largest employer in the city followed by Shawnee Mission School District, Johnson County Community College, Blue Valley School District, Black & Veatch, OptumRx, the City of Overland Park, Yellow Corporation, Overland Park Regional Medical Center, and Waddell & Reed.

 The cost of living in Overland Park is below average; compared to a U.S. average of 100, the cost of living index for the city is 88.2.
 As of 2014, the median home value in the city was $225,000, the median selected monthly owner cost was $1,712 for housing units with a mortgage and $570 for those without, and the median gross rent was $974.

 It was home to the Sprint Corporation before its merger with T-Mobile in 2020.
 Part of its former corporate campus was sold in 2019 to a firm named Occidental Management.
-Telephone company Embarq formerly had its national headquarters in Overland Park before its acquisition by CenturyTel in 2009, and still employs several hundred people in Gardner.
+Telephone company Embarq formerly had its national headquarters in Overland Park before its acquisition by CenturyTel in 2009; the company still employs several hundred people in Gardner.